tom-seddon/b2/doc/Overview.md

 clever, and exists only so that when uploaded to YouTube the video comes out as HD 1080p50.

-Depending on system, you may get multiple audio bitrate options.
-Pick the highest bitrate that works with whichever program you're using to play back.
+Depending on system, you may get multiple audio bitrate and/or output format options (apologies for inconsistency - I hope to improve this).
+FLAC is best quality, and failing that higher Kb/sec = better.
+Pick the best output that works with whichever program you're using to play back.

 Click `Replay` to play the timeline back.